-Evidence Stateme Evidence Statements Regarding Disturbance of Sleep Some Evidence Evidence Statement Design Group cognitive behavioral therapy reduces the severity and daytime consequences of insomnia for at least six months.
+Evidence Statements Regarding Disturbance of Sleep Some Evidence Evidence Statement Design Group cognitive behavioral therapy reduces the severity and daytime consequences of insomnia for at least six months.
 Randomized clinical trial Behavioral modification, such as patient education and group or individual counseling with cognitive behavioral therapy, can be effective in reversing the effects of insomnia.
 Randomized clinical trial Ramelteon, while producing a small amount of reduction in sleep latency, does not appreciably increase total sleep time or daytime function.
 Randomized clinical trial A dietary supplement containing melatonin, magnesium, and zinc, conveyed in pear pulp, taken 1 hour before bedtime, results in significantly better quality of sleep and quality of life than a placebo treatment in long-term care facility residents aged 70 and older with primary insomnia.
-Double-blind placebo controlled randomized clinical trial The following medications exert different effects with respect to sleep variables.
+Double-blind placebo controlled randomized clinical trial

+Some Evidence, Continued The following medications exert different effects with respect to sleep variables.
 Total sleep time and REM sleep duration are likely to be greater with pregabalin than with duloxetine or amitriptyline.
 However, pregabalin is likely to lead to dizziness and fatigue more frequently than the other drugs, and oxygen desaturation during sleep also appears to be greater with pregabalin.
-Randomized clinical trial Summary of Evide ence Regarding Disturbance of Sleep tiple studies with some evidence listed above, there is good e ehavioral therapy for sleep disturbances. vidence supporting the
+Randomized clinical trial Summary of Evide ence Regarding Disturbance of Sleep

+Based on the multiple studies with some evidence listed above, there is good evidence supporting the use of cognitive behavioral therapy for sleep disturbances.

-EDUCATION/INFORMED/SHARED DECISION MAKING: of the patient and family, as well as the employer, insurer, policy makers, and the community should be the primary emphasis to prevent disability.
+6. EDUCATION/INFORMED/SHARED DECISION MAKING: of the patient and family, as well as the employer, insurer, policy makers, and the community should be the primary emphasis to prevent disability.
 Unfortunately, practitioners often think of education and informed decision making last, after medications, manual therapy, and surgery.